-We’d like to invite you to Palliative Pupus
+We’d like to invite you to our virtual Palliative Pupus

 The Queens Conference Center (QCC) – Room 200